Fission310/newbie-education/markdown/00-intro.md

 Markdown has a variety of usages, the most common being the one stated above: to create content in a way that's simple to write and edit.
 Apart from GitHub READMEs, markdown can be converted to HTML on websites with content (like our team website!) through a [static site generator](https://medium.freecodecamp.org/static-sites-are-back-24d01a01f11a).

 The best way to learn Markdown is through practice.
-The next lesson will have examples and practice problems to acquaint you with markdown formatting.
+The next lessons will have examples and practice problems to acquaint you with markdown formatting.